-Level 7, Nihonbashi Daiei Building 1-2-6 Nihonbashi-Muromachi Chuo-ku
+Level 7, The Nihonbashi Daiei Building 1-2-6 Nihonbashi-Muromachi Chuo-ku, Tokyo

-From Narita International Airport: 60 min by Narita Express to Tokyo Station, 8 min walk from Tokyo Station.
-75 min by Airport Limousine bus to Mandarin Oriental Hotel.
+Narita International Airport 60 min by Narita Express to Tokyo Station and 8 min walk from Tokyo Station 75 min by Airport Limousine bus to Mandarin Oriental Hotel

-From Haneda Airport (Tokyo International Airport): 30 min by Keikyu Line or Tokyo Monorail to Tokyo Station.
-40 min by Airport Limousine bus to Yaesu South Exit of Tokyo Station, 8 min walk from Tokyo Station.
+Haneda Airport (Tokyo International Airport) 35 min by Keikyu / Toei Asakusa Line to Nihonbashi Station 40 min by Airport Limousine bus to Yaesu South Exit of Tokyo Station and 8 min walk from Tokyo Station

-TOEI BUS: Nihonbashi Mitsukoshi Bus Stop (1 min walk)
+TOEI BUS:1 min walk from Nihonbashi Mitsukoshi Bus Stop